Alejogb1/job-board/blog-data/linux-software-watchdog-usage-explanation.md

 I had a situation where we weren't restarting the service properly with systemd due to a misconfiguration of the service file itself.
 Systemd does its own internal checks before restarting a service and if one fails the service wont restart even if it does not call sd_notify it will not restart.
 You could make the service restart forever if you configure correctly a service with `Restart=always` and that's exactly what we want for critical stuff.

-Okay one more example if your watchdog is kernel based you can configure it directly on the kernel's command line at the boot time.
+ one more example if your watchdog is kernel based you can configure it directly on the kernel's command line at the boot time.
 I'm assuming you're using grub here but other boot loaders should be similar.

 In your `/etc/default/grub` look for the `GRUB_CMDLINE_LINUX_DEFAULT` entry and append to it the following: